 Vote By Mail

 Weber County has conducted elections by mail since 2015.
-Vote by mail is increasing in popularity with 21 of Utah’s 29 counties conducting their elections by mail in 2016 with a few more switching over for 2017.
+Vote by mail is increasing in popularity with 27 of Utah’s 29 counties conducting their elections by mail in 2018.
 By mail voting means that each active registered voter will be mailed a ballot about three weeks before each election.
 The voter can vote the ballot when it is convenient for them and then return that ballot through the mail, place it in a drop box, or choose to vote in person at a voting assistance center.
 Visit www.vote.utah.gov to verify or update your registration.

 What happens to my ballot once it is mailed in?
 Watch the video below to find out: